 And there’s not a Christmas compilation CD in sight.
-Because if there's one thing we'd bet our roast goose on, it's that audiophiles would be far more thankful for music-related gifts of goodwill than Christmas music itself.
+Because if there's one thing we'd bet our roast goose on, it's that audiophiles are far more thankful for music-related gifts of goodwill than Christmas music itself.
 (They’d never admit to having already subjected their hi-fi system to, or demanded their smart speaker play, Wham!'s Last Christmas.)

 Sennheiser Momentum HD1 edition Pink Floyd

-Inspired by 1973's enduring classic Dark Side of the Moon and to celebrate Sennheiser’s involvement in Floyd’s London-based "Their Mortal Remains” summer exhibition, these special edition wireless, noise-cancelling cans feature rainbow-coloured stitching on the leather covering the headband; a 'prism' symbol on the earcups; and a pearlescent rainbow finish which, while not quite able to shine Any Colour You Like, does give off a rather lovely purple and green gleam.
+Inspired by 1973's enduring classic Dark Side of the Moon and to celebrate Sennheiser’s involvement in Floyd’s London-based "Their Mortal Remains” summer exhibition, these special edition wireless, noise-cancelling cans feature rainbow-coloured stitching on the leather covering the headband, a 'prism' symbol on the earcups and a pearlescent rainbow finish which, while not quite able to shine Any Colour You Like, does give off a rather lovely purple and green gleam.

 Fairly fond of a Floyd fan?
 Then “grab that cash with both hands and make a stash" to pay out for these headphones.

 How about giving the gift of music itself?
 Half a year of it, in fact!
 For an upfront cost of just over £50, you can gift someone unlimited access to the 25million song catalogue of our favourite music streaming service.

 Or if the gift receiver has been especially good this year, you could always treat them to 7 months access to the CD-quality lossless HiFi tier (usually £19.99/month) for £101.94 instead.

 Tested at £330 / Best price £299 at Amazon